soundarya98/8PuzzleProblem/README.md

 This is a fun little project in C++ to implement a depth-limited version of the A star algorithm in order to find the number of steps required to reach the final configuration.

 The initial state is a randomly generated reachable state.
-The 4 things we are most interested in are
+The 4 configurations we are most interested in are

 1. Normal Depth(=1), Heuristic: Tile Mismatch